MJ-NT/Glass-Darkly/README.md

 ### account.html

 This page offers users the option to change their password through submitting a form.
 Images provide more visual and thematic interest.
-A Bootstrap grid system is used.
+A Bootstrap grid system with Jinja macros is used.
+With the ‘account’, ‘login’, and ‘register’ forms, I added labels with the `visually-hidden` class to improve accessibility.

 ### challenge.html

-This page is the template for all challenges.
-It uses jinja syntax and conditional logic throughout:
+This page is the template for all challenges in the game.
+It uses Jinja syntax and conditional logic to dynamically display content based on the current challenge state.
+Specifically:
-1) To display the challenge text.
-The syntax `{{ challenge.text | replace('\n', '<br>') | safe }}` allows line breaks from the challenges dictionary to be retained in the HTML.
+1) Relevant key images are inserted into the Bootstrap grid layout using macros imported from macros.html.
-2) To populate a form with radio input-type options to respond to challenges if a challenge is available.
+2) The syntax in the line `{{ challenge.text | replace('\n', '<br>') | safe }}` ensures that newline characters in `challenge_text` (from the `challenges.py` dictionary) are preserved as HTML line breaks.
-3) To populate a customised alert box with ‘story text’ (dependent on success or failure in the previous challenge) if available and implement a ‘Continue’ button.
-A ‘Restart Game’ button is always visible after story text and will reset the user’s story state and stats via the `/overcome` route.
-One line of inline Javascript is used to prompt the user for confirmation should they click this button.
+3) If a challenge is available, it populates a form with radio input-type options to respond to the challenge.

-(N.B.
-There will always be story text here until the user restarts the game because if no options are found in the `/challenge` route, the story_text is populated with an ending message directly in `app.py`).
+4) If `story_text` is available, it populates a customised alert box with this text (dependent on success or failure in the previous challenge) and implements a ‘Continue’ button.
+A ‘Restart Game’ button is always visible below the `story_text` and will reset the user’s `story_state` and stats via the `/overcome` route.
+A single line of inline Javascript prompts the user for confirmation should they click this button.

-Bootstrap's grid system is again used to include images either side of the challenge or story text..
+NB: `story_text` is always present after any challenge.
+If no further `challenge_text` is available (i.e. the game has ended, which in my game occurs at story_state 301), the `/challenge` route populates `story_text` with an ending message directly in `app.py`.

 ### index.html